Anderson-Lab/capstone-spring-2018-team-2/README.md

 <h3>
 <a id="results" class="anchor" href="#results" aria-hidden="true"><span class="octicon octicon-link"></span></a>Results</h3>
 <p>
-With the guideance of Benefitfocus, our team set out to find a link between healthplan design, patient behavior, and healthcare utilization.
+With the guidance of Benefitfocus, our team set out to find a link between health plan design, patient behavior, and healthcare utilization.
 Due to the single semester time constraint we decided to narrow the scope of the project to only focus on utilization instead of personal well-being.
-We chose the most clostly healthcare expenditure, Inpatient Hospitalizaion, as our primary target variable and were successful with building a classification model that predicted this utilization from patient behavior with accuracy above 88%.
+We chose the most costly healthcare expenditure, Inpatient Hospitalization, as our primary target variable and were successful with building a classification model that predicted this utilization from patient behavior with accuracy above 88%.
 </p>
 <h3>
 <a id="introduction" class="anchor" href="#introduction" aria-hidden="true"><span class="octicon octicon-link"></span></a>Introduction</h3>

 <p>
 Healthcare spending is one the highest consumer costs in the United States.
-At $3.3 trillioni, it accounted for almost a fifth of the country's GDP in 2016.
+At $3.3 trillion, it accounted for almost a fifth of the country's GDP in 2016.
 This share has nearly doubled from 30 years ago.
 Relative to a 23% consumer price index increase from 2005, 2014 healthcare costs rose 15 percentage points.
 Of the all major goods and services, only child-care and higher education have experienced price increases faster than healthcare.
 Externalities from this increased spending can contribute to slow wage growth, temporary or part-time employment, outsourcing, a reduced to care, and personal bankruptcies.
 </p>
 <p>
 Navigating modern healthcare policy has become increasingly daunting for both employers and employees.
-With employers strained by rising costs, employees are now expected to take greater responsibilty with choosing, managing, and paying for their coverage.
+With employers strained by rising costs, employees are now expected to take greater responsibility with choosing, managing, and paying for their coverage.
 </p>
 <img src="https://lh3.googleusercontent.com/HCGjbYoDDz4UZI5H0JA90pymh4VSqSfM3_Wvxxu8h79Tor5nGtdNBsTF2f4_KBd-8uUaztqyu0zNikECbgH7BG1qU0L8YmIiHxsYktrdHLmr4eRxsb9MkhMw7oH_iVubllZo8XwbahJvF3U8mexuwCRZGroP-A-vLjwW3qCCZsVmMHphVPbn8Z6L2VldNZ1nUv5WYcztuwlR9sLqOHkFW7guIC9wFHGhgcGGDBJvNXtfSugKf12OrjF167PCO4bD5eWT6h8xdks_G4SYySPS5ZjM1I6q3e1Ovxbm4mop0PoB1WWbhUKwifA_pSVsT3t0Ua0arGDKfWzqF0Qr0YrUtm9Cjz7KlbuKa3cG-N-l-iHtoJ0lZwy1UEAkMgttbIyynmrAXCYalT0n16gW_4tA_45GpnKrm2hKk-cSFFAkgW_p-c-pXtVBnJnX1LOB-fZOkq_WbXlzuoj-SfkqNABo0rAzaT7dqmiaSgS4renrTrT6HDkY8lNdIvXGGRQXB1MrVWjvZcwhsIC9rxoXYCVMsinskkAHmKRzsIhFbh7yYK9g9Dwd3ONcaeLOJMzkZtH0Q9eQ7eSpQWpafpYJcL1f-Pwnzdhvfj42jglAZy14=w892-h502-no" alt="Problem/Solution" align="right" height=350>
 <p>